flashyhuckle/SpaccaNapoli/README.md

 ## Info

-I am in no way associated with the owners, I just like their pizza and decided to create an app as a practise.
+I am in no way associated with the owners, I just like their pizza and decided to create an app as a practice.
 Please don't sue me :(.